 ASTON, PA — It can take hours to manually change the tooling on a printer or pick-and-place system.
-Production Systems Automation, Inc., a privately owned PA-based engineering and manufacturing firm, recently partnered with Charles Moncavage, inventor of a popular line of automatic SMT tooling systems.
+PSA Systems, a privately owned PA-based engineering and manufacturing firm, recently partnered with Charles Moncavage, inventor of a popular line of automatic SMT tooling systems.

 Now a division of PSA, Michael McHale, PSA’s CEO, and Moncavage are rebooting and upgrading the line of products, now known as Matrix Automatic SMT Support Tooling.
 The pin tooling system can be installed in minutes, facilitating simple product changeovers through its Smart Touch operator interface.
 It provides clear operator instructions, feather-light setup force and a rigid locking system.